peimanghasemi/DDRO-DA-TOP-CWL/README.md

 # DDRO-DA-TOP-CWL
-#  Data-Driven Robust Optimization of Team Orienteering for Resilient Emergency Logistics Operations
+#  Data-Driven Robust Optimization for Drone-Assisted Team Orienteering with Continuous Warehouse Location and Emergency Routing

-This repository contains the GAMS implementation of a **tri-objective optimization model** for integrated air-ground emergency logistics under demand uncertainty.
+This repository contains the GAMS implementation of a **tri-objective optimization model** for Drone-Assisted emergency logistics under demand uncertainty.
-The model coordinates **drones and ambulances** to improve supply chain resilience, while considering **facility location, regional clustering, and independent routing**.
+The model coordinates **drones** to improve supply chain resilience, while considering **facility location, regional clustering, and independent routing**.

 ---